 - Develop

-Your outcomes are magic.
-They clarify both the content to deliver and the activities to include.
+Your outcomes are the stuff of magic for you as you develop the training.
+They clarify both the content and the activities to include.

 We’ve all seen how horrible we (and others) can look online.
 These five aspects will make you look GOOD while delivering your content.